ethereum-optimism/optimism/specs/rollup-node-p2p.md

 Note that the topic encoding depends on the topic, unlike L1, since there are less topics, and all are snappy-compressed.

+#### Topic validation

+To ensure only valid messages are relayed, and malicious peers get scored based on application behavior, an [extended validator][extended-validator] checks the message before it is relayed or processed.
+The extended validator emits one of the following validation signals:

+- `ACCEPT` valid, relayed to other peers and passed to local topic subscriber
+- `IGNORE` scored like inactivity, message is dropped and not processed
+- `REJECT` score penalties, message is dropped

 ## Gossip Topics

 ### `blocks`